This post has been updated on March 16th, 2019 to reflect recent changes and new developments in the secured credit card marketplace in Canada.

 Top 6 Secured Credit Card Picks

-A yet another secured card by Scotiabank, this is a great solution to transfer existing balances.
+A yet another credit card by Scotiabank, this is a great solution to transfer existing balances, even though this is not a secured card.
 The introductory rate is just 3.99 percent and is in effect within 6 months of opening the account.
 The intro rate applies to credit card checks, balance transfers, and cash advances.
 The interest-free period is 21 days.
 Special discounts are offered, including car rental discounts.
 Optional credit card protection coverage is also available in the event of job loss, disability, or another unfortunate event.

 • Balance transfer fees: none